For more information on measles, visit the NHS Choices website.

 Before vaccination, measles was a very common childhood disease in Scotland and deaths attributable to measles were substantial.
 Following the introduction of measles vaccine in 1968 and the subsequent introduction of the MMR vaccine in 1988, the incidence of the disease has decreased dramatically.
 However, as Figure 1 shows, outbreaks still occur in under immunised populations.

-No cases of measles have been reported in Scotland in the first quarter of 2020.
+No cases of measles were reported in Scotland in 2020.

 In highly vaccinated populations such as Scotland, rarely, individuals who have received two doses of MMR vaccine can develop symptoms following exposure to a measles case, but symptoms are usually attenuated and individuals are unlikely to be as infectious.
 No sustained further transmission occurred in Scotland, highlighting the success of the MMR vaccination programme and the importance of maintaining high vaccine uptake in Scotland.

 Measles outbreaks occurred across Europe throughout 2018 and have continued into 2019.
-Between March 2019 and February 2020, 11,576 cases of measles were reported to the European Centre for Disease Prevention and Control.
-The EU/EEA countries with the most cases reported in between March 2019 and February 2020 are:
+Between January and December 2020, 2,040 cases of measles were reported to the European Centre for Disease Prevention and Control (external weblink).
+The EU/EEA countries with highest rate of cases in 2020 are:

-Increased measles activity in Europe and globally poses a threat to international travellers and Scotland will continue to face an elevated risk of imported cases from other counties and other regions of the UK.
+Ongoing measles activity in Europe and globally poses a threat to international travellers and Scotland will continue to face an elevated risk of imported cases from other counties and other regions of the UK (external weblink).

 Age distribution of cases

-In 2020 to date, no cases of measles have been reported.
+In 2020, no cases of measles were reported.

 The median age of the 18 laboratory-confirmed cases measles cases reported in Scotland in 2019 is 24 years.
 This compares to the median age of cases in 2016 (22 years) and 2017 (27 years).
 The median age of the two measles cases in Scotland in 2018 is not reported due to the potential for deductive disclosure.
 The age distribution of measles cases has varied over recent years but the majority of cases are observed in children and young adults.